Math Resources for Children

 A Little Extra Help

-- Since our program aims to add enrichment to material taught regularly in schools, it is often challenging.
-For students who are struggling in school and looking for extra help, we can recommend the following programs:
+- Since we are not a remedial program, and we instead aim to add enrichment to material taught regularly in schools, our program may be challenging for students who have fallen behind in their study of math.
+For students who need extra help, we recommend the following programs:

 Have Some Fun with It!